 Contrary to what you've probably heard, a Will is usually not the best plan for you and your family, primarily because a Will does not avoid probate when you die.
 All Wills, including those with trusts in them, must be admitted to the probate court before they can go into effect.
-Equally, if not more important, a Will does not avoid guardianship - the legal process where the court steps into your life and appoints a guardian to manage your personal and/or financial affairs.
+Maye even more important, a Will does not avoid guardianship - the legal process where the court steps into your life and appoints a guardian to manage your personal and/or financial affairs.
+No one wants such an invasion of your privacy.
 A Living Trust can avoid these two basic problems.
 These are the reasons the Living Trust, not a Will, has become the primary legal planning tool for families in Florida and nationwide regardless of whether you have \$100,000, \$1 million or more.